-Did you know there are 31.4 million small businesses in the USA alone, making up 99.9% of all the businesses in the country?
+Did you know that there are 31.4 million small businesses in the USA alone?

 With all those businesses, that means there are a lot of sales transactions happening every day, making for a competitive sales landscape.

 Since sales is a necessary part of any business, it’s not something you can shy away from; however, with so much to consider, you may ask yourself, “where exactly should I start?”

 Here is where a sales process comes in.

 Although it may sound complicated at first, you'll want to simplify it by breaking each component of a sale down into stages via a sales process to help give clarity and keep you on track to make a successful sale.